bluedot-arcade/bd845-pwb-board/README.md

 * [NaokiS] - for providing valuable information about the original DDR stage IO communication protocol.
 * [Marco Ruggiero] - for designing the BlueDot logo and beta-testing the board on its own cabinet.
+* [MameDev] - for opensourcing the KSYS573 Boot IO check emulation which this board is based on.
 * [InteractiveHtmlBom] - the Kicad plugin used to generate the interactive BOM.
 * [Kicad] - for allowing me to design this board for free!